 Sesame Cash Price Protection

-When you find a lower price on an identical item within 90 days of buying it with your Sesame Cash debit card, Sesame Cash’s price protection plan reimburses you for the difference — up to $250 per approved claim and four claims per year.
+When you find a lower price on an identical item within 90 days of buying it with your Sesame Cash debit card, Sesame Cash’s price protection plan (“price drop protection”) reimburses you for the difference — between $50 and $250 per approved claim and four claims per year.

-For $9.95 per month, Credit Sesame’s Advanced Premium plan comes with two additional features worth noting:
+For $9.95 per month, Credit Sesame’s Advanced Credit plan comes with two additional features worth noting: